History

 Ulker Award given to Gokhan Hotamisligil

-In 2015, Harvard T.H.
-Chan School of Public Health welcomed two Ülker Center Fellows: Dr. Güneş Parlakgül and Dr. Ekin Güney.
+During the 10 years of the center, Harvard T.H.
+Chan School of Public Health welcomed three Ülker Center Fellows.

 Ülker fellows